This website contains imagery which is only suitable for audiences 18+.

 Surgical Jaw Augmentation procedures are generally more expensive than non-surgical alternatives due to factors such as; anaesthesia, facility fees, and the complexity of the procedure.
 However, surgical procedures often provide more permanent results, potentially reducing the need for future treatments.

 Non-surgical procedures, while initially more affordable, may require repeated treatments to maintain the desired results, which can add up over time.
-It is essential for patients to weigh the costs, benefits, and their desired outcomes when deciding between surgical and non-surgical jaw augmentation options.
+It is essential for patients to weigh the costs, potential benefits, and their desired outcomes when deciding between surgical and non-surgical jaw augmentation options.

-Choosing the Right Procedure for Jaw Augmentation
+Choosing the Right Jaw Augmentation Procedure for you

 Before deciding on a Jaw Augmentation procedure, it is essential to have a clear understanding of your desired outcome.
 Consider factors such as the degree of change you want, the permanence of results, and your expectations for the procedure.
 This information can help you and Dr Watts determine the most appropriate approach for achieving your aesthetic goals.